nosas/blog/performance_classification/article.md

 * *Precision*: The percentage of correct positive predictions
 * *Recall*: The percentage of positive predictions that are correct
 * *F1-score*: The harmonic mean of precision and recall
-* *ROC Curve*: A plot of the true positive rate against the false positive rate

 We'll examine these metrics in examples such as dog vs cat classification, cancer detection, and shooting arrows at a target.
 Afterwards, with the help of Keras and scikit-learn, we'll write code to calculate the metrics.